jason-riddle/ansible-role-tailscale/README.md

 **This feature is in beta.
 It may be removed or changed in a future release.**

 Generate a TLS cert for HTTPS.
-Runs `tailscale cert` and passes arguments to that command. `tailscale_cert_domain` must be set.
+Behind the scenes, runs `tailscale cert`. `tailscale_cert_domain` must be set.

 See https://tailscale.com/kb/1153/enabling-https/.